Efficient HDR Reconstruction from Real-World Raw Images: Experiments

-We choose several representative low-level vision methods for comparisons, including four HDR methods based on sRGB images (AHDRNet \cite{2019Attention}, DeepHDR \cite{kalantari2017deep}, NHDRRNet \cite{yan2020deep}, HDR-Transformer\cite{liu2022ghost}), as well as two methods for denoising raw images (SGN \cite{gu2019self} and UNet-SID \cite{chen2018learning}).
-For fair comparisons, we re-train all the methods using the RealRaw-HDR dataset.
-Additionally, for AHDRNet, DeepHDR, HDR-Transformer, and NHDRRNet, we modify the network inputs to accommodate dual-exposure raw images.
-Similarly, for SGN and UNet-SID, we concatenate the long- and short-exposure images as inputs.
+We choose several representative low-level vision methods for comparisons, including six HDR methods based on sRGB images (AHDRNet \cite{2019Attention}, DeepHDR \cite{2017Deep2}, NHDRRNet \cite{yan2020deep}, HDR-GAN \cite{2020HDR-GAN}, HDR-Transformer \cite{liu2022ghost}, CEN-HDR \cite{tel2022cen}, and SCTNet \cite{tel2023alignment}), as well as two methods for denoising raw images (SGN \cite{gu2019self} and UNet-SID \cite{chen2018learning}).
+For fair comparisons, we retrain all the methods using the RealRaw-HDR dataset.
+Additionally, for AHDRNet, DeepHDR, HDR-GAN, HDR-Transformer, and NHDRRNet, we modify the network inputs to accommodate dual-exposure raw images.
+Similarly, for SGN and UNet-SID, we concatenate the long- and short-exposure raw pairs as inputs.

-\textbf{Evaluation on synthetic dataset.} We first evaluated our method on a synthetic dataset generated using the raw HDR data formation pipeline.
+\textbf{Evaluation on the synthetic dataset.} We first evaluated our method on a synthetic dataset generated using the raw HDR data formation pipeline.
 The quantitative comparison results are shown in Tab. \ref{tab_fuji}.
-The results clearly show that our method outperforms previous methods in almost all metrics on the synthetic dataset.
-Notably, our lightweight-efficient RepUNet model has fewer parameters (0.82M) and remarkably low GFLOPs (127G FLOPs).
-This efficiency allows us to process two 4K Bayer raw images at only 2.9ms using an NVIDIA RTX 3090 GPU.
-In contrast, other models with comparable performance necessitate significantly longer processing times.
-RepUNet achieves comparable performance with AHDRNet with only $4.5\%$ of its computational complexity (127G vs. 2848G).
-Fig \ref{visual_fuji} visualizes that our method can effectively eliminate noise and ghosting artifacts in the reconstructed HDR.
-In comparison, DeepHDR \cite{kalantari2017deep}, NHDRRNet \cite{yan2020deep}, and SGN \cite{gu2019self} exhibit numerous artifacts in the palm motion region.
-However, our proposed RepUNet can reconstruct HDR images without ghosting (see rows 2 and 4).
+The results demonstrate that our method achieves performance comparable to the state-of-the-art (SOTA) method on the synthetic dataset.
+Notably, our lightweight and efficient RepUNet architecture significantly reduces both model size and computational complexity, with only 0.82M parameters and 127 GFLOPs.
+This high efficiency enables the processing of 4K Bayer raw images in just 2.9 ms on an NVIDIA RTX 3090 GPU, outperforming other models with similar performance that require substantially longer processing times.
+Compared to CEN-HDR, RepUNet improves PSNR by 2.5 dB while maintaining comparable computational costs.
+Furthermore, RepUNet achieves performance on par with AHDRNet, SCTNet, and HDR-GAN, but with dramatically lower computational complexity: it requires only 4.5\% of the computational effort of AHDRNet (127 GFLOPs vs. 2848 GFLOPs), 4.2\% of SCTNet (127 GFLOPs vs. 2025 GFLOPs), and 20.2\% of HDR-GAN (127 GFLOPs vs. 629 GFLOPs).
+These results highlight the superior efficiency and practicality of our approach.
+Fig. \ref{visual_fuji} shows that our method can effectively eliminate noise and ghosting artifacts in the reconstructed HDR.
+In comparison, DeepHDR \cite{2017Deep2}, NHDRRNet \cite{yan2020deep}, and SGN \cite{gu2019self} exhibit numerous artifacts in the palm motion region.
+However, our proposed RepUNet can reconstruct HDR images without ghosting (see row 2 in Fig. \ref{visual_fuji}).